 Without abandoning its primary missions, and benefiting from its experience and the knowledge it has acquired, the Auschwitz Foundation has now assumed the task of broadening its field of research to include the issue of mass violence in the historical long term.
 While taking care to avoid anachronisms, it proposes a critical re-examination of the past and present of our modernity, and of a century in which many states were directly involved in large-scale political violence and massacres, from genocide to ethnic cleansing.
-Through Bearing Witness: Between History and Memory, the Foundation aims to encourage a critical re-reading of these issues, from the angles of both historiography and memory, and to shed new light on our contemporary history.
+Through Testimony between history and memory, the Foundation aims to encourage a critical re-reading of these issues, from the angles of both historiography and memory, and to shed new light on our contemporary history.

 Starting with issue no. 117, our review Testimony between history and memory have a new format.
 Half will be an academic section (thematic dossiers and other research), and half will be a cultural section addressing events related to remembrance and testimony.
 The latter will consist of columns, regular features, a calendar of events, and a portfolio.